-This post is a little different from most, by which I mean a whole lot different – it does not involve dogs (except for the gratuitous shot above), avocado on toast or a rooftop bar.
-Rather, I thought it about time (for reasons that I will come to) that I shared my experience with two neurological conditions that I have, namely schwannomatosis and a hypertrophic neuropathy.
-Specifically, I wanted to talk about how strength training has made a material difference to my engagement with them.
-To say that I have been in two minds about whether to write about these neurological quirks is, to put it mildly, an understatement.
+This post is a little different from most, by which I mean a whole lot different so do bear with me.
+I thought it about time (for reasons that I will come to) that I shared my experience with two neurological conditions that I have, namely schwannomatosis and a hypertrophic neuropathy.
+Specifically, I wanted to talk about how strength training has made a material difference to how I live with them.
+To say that I have been in two minds about whether to write about this is, to put it mildly, an understatement.
 The thought of putting such personal information on the internet or, worse, that people will think that this is some kind of online pity party is terrifying.
-However, both of these conditions are (apparently) on the rare side of life and I certainly wish that when I was diagnosed I had more information on them beyond textbook definitions.
+However, both of these conditions are on the rare side of life and I certainly wish that when I was diagnosed I had more information on them beyond textbook definitions.
 As such, this is one of the few things that I can write about that could make a difference to people so, here we go…

-Okay, so what are these strange sounding conditions and what do they mean?
+Okay, so what are these conditions and what do they mean?
 In brief, schwannomatosis involves the growth of multiple tumours along the nerve (in my case along my right arm, hand, ribs and neck).
 For me, they are perfectly benign and I am totally a-okay in terms of some of the more worrying connotations that tumours can give rise to.
 What it does mean is pain.
 To be honest with you, sometimes quite a lot of pain.
 The pain is constant but some days is completely manageable, almost imperceptible.
-On other days, it brings tears to my eyes and it’s all I can do to stop from crying out loud.
-This does, of course, have the usual consequences – sleep etc. However, the worst thing is when I am speaking with people and I know that it seems like I have checked out of/am not engaging with the conversation and it makes me seem so rude.
+On other days, if I am being brutally honest, it is pretty unpalatable.
+This does, of course, have the usual consequences – impacting my sleep etc. However, the worst thing is when I am speaking with people and I know that it seems like I have checked out of/am not engaging with the conversation and it makes me seem so rude.
 But, I promise you that’s not it.
-I am just desperately trying not to react to the pain, which can take a huge amount of focus.
+I am just trying not to react to the pain, which can take a huge amount of focus.
 Also, one of the issues that a bad day can trigger is spasms in my arm, which are not insignificantly embarrassing in public and it takes an awful lot of attention to try (sometimes unsuccessfully) to stop that from happening.
 The condition is progressive, and the only treatment is surgical removal or some fairly powerful daily medication that comes with a list of side effects that I am not able to easily ignore.

-Next up in this magical mystery tour is the hypertrophic neuropathy.
+Next up is the hypertrophic neuropathy.
 This one is a little easier to explain.
-In short, it is a swelling of the nerve in my right arm (possibly attributable to a tumour).
+In short, it is a swelling of the nerve in my right arm (possibly attributable to a tumour or two).
 To quote my neurosurgeon, the nerve keeps growing and, ultimately, could stop functioning.
 As he so glibly put it, you came in and we were worried about the schwannomas but actually this is the condition to be concerned about.
 As delightful as it was to be told that I was looking down the barrel of paralysis, this is an outcome that I steadfastly refuse to acknowledge as a possibility.
 However, what it has started to cause is a certain numbness in my hand and the strange sensation every so often that something is crawling on me when it’s not (not great when you are something of an arachnophobe).

 Now, I am not saying that this is a one size fits all solution.
 What I am saying is that I was surprised by the oblique consequences that I personally experienced when faced with what, ostensibly, seemed like a physical weakness.
 There is no judgment here, no argument that it’s for everyone and definitely no suggestion that those who have followed a different route should not have done so (or, indeed, could have done so).
 Rather, its an acknowledgement that these things can be hard, they can be lonely and there can be very little out there (that is real and personal) to help.
 So, if you want to carry on the conversation feel free to make a comment below and we can get in touch.
-In the meantime, stay strong and enjoy the gratuitous picture of the world’s best pup, because his lovely face is undeniably the best medicine 😉
+In the meantime, stay strong.